Table of Contents

 To effectively clean dog urine, you have to understand how it reacts to other chemicals to avoid those that have a negative impact.

-You should also be careful if you decide on using a sanitizer for masking the smell.
+You should also be careful if you decide to use a sanitizer to mask the smell.

 You can also make your homemade cleaning supplies that will be safe for the dog.